christmasgoodies/christmasgoodies.github.io/content/homepage/goodies.md

 ## Mugs

-Available in Red (as seen in the picture below) and white.
+Available in Red and White.

 Capacity : 325ml